 The George Reyhons Pavilion sits in the park and is equipped with picnic tables, counter space, a grill for charcoal cooking, electricity, lighting, restroom, playground, and open space for games or parking.
 The pavilion may be rented for $10 per day through City Hall.

-Nestled quietly off the west side of Vavra Drive, picnic tables, a half-court basketball, and playground are offered at this quiet, streamside location.
+Nestled quietly off the west side of Vavra Drive.

 Smart Rural Community